 Guests should enjoy fishing and catch and release.
 There is a "Do Not Eat" advisory for Lake Elmo fish.

 Your dog will love enjoying the fresh air and checking out your catch as you fish the lake.

 The Dog Park is another one of Lake Elmo's big draws.
 The Dog Park features a 200 square feet fenced area.
-It is located on the west side of the lake and includes a wonderful water area.
+It is located on the west side of the lake and includes a beautiful water area.
 This is a great place for your dog to run free, play with other dogs, or play a game of fetch.
 Dogs must be on leash in other areas of the park.

 Lake Elmo is a great destination to enjoy quality time with your family and dogs.
 So pack your tackle gear and get ready to have a great day out.
-For another way to enjoy the great outdoors, take the family horseback riding in Billings MT.
+For another way to enjoy the great outdoors, take the family horseback riding in Billings, MT.